dechamps/RudeWindowFixer/README.md

 ![Taskbar bug screencap](taskbarbug.gif)

-**RudeWindowFixer is a small program that gets rid of at least one known "Windows taskbar not always on top" bug.**
+**RudeWindowFixer is a small program that gets rid of known "Windows taskbar not always on top" bugs.**

-Specifically, it works around a proven bug in the internal Windows taskbar code where, under very specific circumstances, Windows mistakenly believes that you are using a full screen application and hides the taskbar.
+Specifically, it works around proven bugs in the internal Windows taskbar code where, under very specific circumstances, Windows mistakenly believes that you are using a full screen application and hides the taskbar.